cpske/ISP/django/django-deployment.md

 2. Backing up the database and other dynamic data (e.g. user uploads).
 3. Security, including monitoring and responding to attacks.

+## Learn about Deployment

+* Chapter 11 of *Test-Driven Development in Python* has good links to where to learn about deploying a Django app.
+Also Appendix C (uses Ansible for Python).

+* [Solid Python Deployments for Everybody](https://hynek.me/talks/python-deployments/) opinionated and many comments w/o explanation.

+* Deployment chapter in *Two Scoops of Django*.

-## Deploy Django App on Google Cloud using App Engine Standard
+## Deploy Django on Google Cloud using App Engine Standard

 See:
 [Getting Started with Django](https://cloud.google.com/python/django/) describes 4 ways to deploy Django to Google Cloud.